zagori/BottomNavBar/README.md

 #### bn_fab_size
 The FloatingActionButton size.
-I can be either `normal` or `mini`.
+It can be either `normal` or `mini`.
 If it's not set, it receives `normal` by default.
+The size of `mini` is 40dp, and 56dp for `normal`.

 #### bn_fab_menu_index
 The position of the FloatingActionButton in the BottomNavigationView menu.
-The value of this index can be between `0` and 'menu size - 1'.
+The value of this index can be between `0` and `menu size - 1`.

 #### bn_fab_background_color